nurbilu/chat_game_proj/General_fixs_&_errors.md

 (estimated time frame: ~ 8 hours)()
    2.a. change /adjust /fix /add toasts messages in all components (almost done) - make sure all toast have message content and finishings ()
    2.b. add popover/tooltip to all buttons required for the user to know what will be the action of the button (?check if needed more (done?))
-   2.c. change mouse cursor to pointer when hovering over offcanvas menu ()
+   2.c. change mouse cursor to pointer when hovering over offcanvas menu (done)

 (estimated time frame: ~ 9 hours)()
    3.a. fix / insure refresh token is working as expected with the login Modal as login component () - fix the remember me that is cleared from local storage when logout ()
-   3.b. add dislplay hover card of user characters prompt/s in create character component under the div of Character Creation Prompt Editor (almost done)(need to adjust character creation to to create more characters and display them here(optional)(done))
+   3.b. add dislplay hover card of user characters prompt/s in create character component under the div of Character Creation Prompt Editor (done)(need to adjust character creation to to create more characters and display them here(optional)(done))

 (estimated time frame: ~ 2 - 7 hours)( almost done - check for last updates - else - mark (___done___) )
 3.5.a. add 2-3 functions to super profile page [block user access and unblock user access -fix and enable - 90% - 95% done - complete the is_blocked Route access , display user characters prompts - done ] (done)